oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 the authorization request was received from the correct authorization server and ensure that the subsequent token request, if applicable, is sent to the same authorization server.

+Unfortunately, distinct redirect URIs per AS do not work for all kinds of OAuth clients.
+They are effective for web and JavaScript apps and for native apps with claimed URLs.
+Attacks on native apps using custom schemes or redirect URIs on localhost cannot be prevented this way.

 If clients cannot use distinct redirect URIs for each AS, the following options exist: